rsaikali/django-skwissh/README.rst

 You must also choose and configure celery backend.
 If you don't know how please refer to `celery documentation <http://docs.celeryproject.org/en/latest/index.html>`_.

-To start using collecting data install new sensors in database schedule:
+To start collecting data install tasks in database schedule:

 ::